nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Adds a client to the application with the supplied details.
 The details that can be supplied are the name, email address and phone number of the client, along with any number of tags to be added.

 Only the name of the client is compulsory.
+Client names are case-sensitive, so `alice` and `Alice` are recognised as different names.

 The email address and phone number must be in a valid format.
 E.g. `XXX@gmail.com` or ```XXX@yahoo.com``` for emails and `12345678` for phone numbers.

 Note:
-* each tag to be added needs a separate `tag/TAG` prefix.
+* Each tag to be added needs a separate `tag/TAG` prefix.
 * Empty prefixes for optional details will be ignored.

 Examples: